Maarten-gh/mdsedwhblog/README.md

 # mdsedwhblog

-Repository for my Model Driven Software Engineering for Data Warehousing blog
+THis repository contains the articles my Model Driven Software Engineering for Data Warehousing blog.
+The articles are written as Jupyter notebooks, as this enables executable code examples to liven up the text of the articles.

+## Running Jupyter Notebooks